mclarkson/obdi-saltconfigserver/README.md

 #### Datacentres and environments

-Saved on each server as the grains, dc and env.
+Saved on each server as the grains: dc and env.

 #### GIT Versioning